 Chapter 13 Attorney Fees

 Chapter 13 is sometimes called the “No-Money Down” bankruptcy option.
-The credit counseling fee discussed above sometimes the only amount that you will need to pay at the time of filing.
+The credit counseling fee discussed above is sometimes the only amount that you will need to pay at the time of filing.

 If your employer will allow “payroll deduction” from your pay check to cover the Chapter 13 plan payments and you can provide the address where payroll deduction instructions should be submitted.